Intro-CS-App-Dev-and-Deploy/Drawing-a-Rectangle/README.md

 - Colour Mode choices:
   - dark mode is easier readying on eyes and uses less battery
   - limiting BLUE in RGB values helps relax the mind before sleeping

+## Extensions
+- Drawing Rectangles will help understand parts of canvas needed for various parts of an app

 ---